 There are lots of ways that you could choose to support us:

-2. Organise a one-off fund raising event – These one off fund raising events are essential in helping us to develop the site and the facilities.
-Over the next four months we want to build the following:
+Organise a one-off fund raising event – These one off fund raising events are essential in helping us to develop the site and the facilities.
+Over the next year we want to build the following:

 Below is a fundraising leaflet, which has specific targets, which would be good to use in a school to give the students an idea as to what their money could go to.